Observance

 Walking back down the gravel road, I noticed a bench built into the church's brick retaining wall.
 It was covered in leaves and dirt.
 I swept and cleaned it off with my hands, including hundreds of ants and their eggs underneath the debris.
 Buried in the corner of the bench was a small plastic container.
 I unscrewed its lid.
 A geocache.

-On July 11, I returned to the rocky trail, surrounded by the loud and constant cicada chatter and began collecing stones along the trail leading up to the basilica.
+On July 11, I returned to the rocky trail, surrounded by loud and constant cicada chatter and began collecing stones along the trail leading up to the basilica.
 My idea was to gather the stones and then handwash each one of them.
-This idea felt necessary, especially after finding a foam scrubbing pad, as if it had been left there for me, lying by the side of the trail.
+This idea felt necessary, especially after finding a foam scrubbing pad lying by the side of the trail, as if it had been left there for me.